 ©Copyright 2018 by Light of the Spirit Monastery

-For more study on the theory and practice of Soham Yoga, see the chapters of the full book below, or get the paperback or ebook at Amazon or other online outlets.
+For more study on the theory and practice of Soham Yoga, as well as other yoga concepts, see the chapters of the full book below, or get the paperback or ebook at Amazon or other online outlets.